mattgemmell/jekyll-collection-toc/README.md

 Jekyll include which generates a hierarchical table of contents list for a given collection.

-(This file is for use with the [Jekyll static web site generator](https://jekyllrb.com), which is written in Ruby, is free.)
+(This file is for use with the [Jekyll static web site generator](https://jekyllrb.com), which is written in Ruby, and is free.)

 This include assumes you have a Jekyll collection whose files/posts are stored hierarchically in the filesystem, and whose order is specified in your site's `_config.yml` file.